 I am sure there are talented people in technical and research roles that also possess outstanding marketing abilities.
-But in reality, if marketing is not a main part of their position, drafting content becomes a chore to their already busy schedule.
-Your engineers and product developers are a great asset and the source of the information, but that does not mean they have the time or are the right group to create the marketing materials.
+But in reality, if marketing is not a main part of their position, drafting content just adds to their already busy schedule.
+Your engineers and product developers are great assets and sources of information.
+But that does not mean they have the time or are the right group to create marketing materials.

 Great B2B content marketing bridges the gap between a data sheet and a marketing asset.
-The complex needs to be crafted into bold, yet simple direct messaging and value propositions that inform, educate and stimulate buying action.
+The complex needs to be crafted into bold, yet simple messaging that informs, educates and stimulates buying action.
 Technical employees will favor a technical style of writing, but that’s not always the best style of messaging.
 It’s about knowing the audience and how they want to digest the information.
 The nitty-gritty information is important, but you need to begin with a clear message that prospects can quickly understand.

 Hand-Holding an Agency

 Another common mistake that occurs with content marketing is outsourcing to an agency that doesn’t understand your technology.
 It is crucial that your agency gets it.
-They need to have worked with businesses like yours and truly understand your market and your offering.
+They need to have experience working with businesses like yours to truly understand your market and your offering.

 Even the most beautiful messaging won’t generate leads if there isn’t any substance behind it.
-They might be able to pick up on a few buzzwords, but you will end up having to walk them through the entire content creation process.
+They might be able to pick up on a few buzzwords, but you will have to walk them through the entire content creation process.
 Constant corrections and back and forth results in missed deadlines, wasted money and ineffective marketing.

 Gobbledygook is more than just a funny word.
 Try to remember it when you’re creating your B2B content marketing.
 Does your content bridge the gap between high-tech data and marketing materials?
-It is easily understandable?
+Is it easily understandable?
 Is it informative, yet simple?
-This type of quality content positions your company as an industry thought-leader, increases engagement and interaction with your brand, and generates more qualified leads.
+This type of quality content positions your company as an industry thought leader, increases engagement and interaction with your brand, and generates more qualified leads.

-For help, partner with an agency that understands your technology and can serve as a “master translator” — turning even the most complex into content that is simple and effective.
+For help, partner with an agency that understands your technology and can serve as a “master translator.”
+They should be able to turn even the most complex into simple and effective content.